pyepics/pyepics/_sources/autosave.rst.txt

    $(P)$(Q).FOFF

 which can then be used for many instances of a SimpleMotor.
-There is, however, no mechanism for automatically finding request files.
+There is, however, no automated mechanism for finding request files.
+You will need to include these in the working directory or specify absolute paths.

 With such a file, simply using::